About #

 Since its inception, the CUDAN approach is evolving over this vision as it is the explicitly funded mission of the ERA Chair holder and CUDAN team to form and formulate the ERA chair research and management principles, obviously in line with the original grant agreement, yet also open for radical innovation.
 Herein lies a rare or even unique high-risk/high-gain opportunity that cuts across disciplines and even established funding panels and domains (e.g. as defined by the ERC).

-We are happy to report, that a broad spectrum of publications is currently coming to fruition, fulfilling the original grant agreement, while feeding into the initial and ongoing long-term challenges as outlined above.
+We are happy to report, that a broad spectrum of publications has come to fruition, fulfilling the original grant agreement, while feeding into the initial and ongoing long-term challenges as outlined above.